eloquent/phony/doc/index.md

 > *[verification][verification-api]* $stub->[**calledWith**](#stub.calledWith)(...$arguments)
 > throws [AssertionException]

-Throws an exception unless called.
+Throws an exception unless called with the supplied arguments.

+*This method supports [mock handle substitution].
+Any mock handles in `$arguments` are equivalent to the mocks themselves.*

-*See [Verifying that a call was made].*
+*See [Verifying that a spy was called with specific arguments].*

 <a name="stub.checkCalledWith" />